Genei180/Perceptron/README.md

 # Perceptron
 Selflearning Perceptron

- This Code was written by Valentin Springer,
+ This Code was written by Valentin Springer & Alexander Dengler,
  * 10.10.2016

  * The Idea and concept code was written by : James McCaffrey